-If you have two days to explore New Orleans, your second day getting to know the Garden District and Uptown New Orleans.
+If you have two days to explore New Orleans, use your second day for getting to know the Garden District and Uptown New Orleans.
 This part of the city was settled primarily by wealthy Americans who were not exactly made welcome by the old Creole families who lived in the Vieux Carré.

 St. Charles Streetcar Ride - Begin your journey Uptown on the world’s oldest continuously operating streetcar, complete with mahogany seats and brass fittings.
 You’ll travel beneath a canopy of oak trees, passing mile after mile of grand mansions, Audubon Park and the university section.
 For a full day of on/off privileges on streetcars and buses, pick up a Jazzy Pass for $3.
 All the places here are accessible by the St. Charles Avenue streetcar line.